Victims in Swedish knife-attack in stable condition | Law-Order

 Victims in Swedish knife-attack in stable condition

-Three people who sustained life-threatening injuries in a knife attack in the southern Swedish town of Vetlanda that left seven wounded were in stable condition on Thursday, local authorities said.
-The attack on Wednesday afternoon is being investigated as attempted murder but investigators are also considering a possible terrorism motive, police said.
+Three people who sustained life-threatening injuries in a knife-attack in the southern Swedish town of Vetlanda that left seven wounded were in stable condition on Thursday, local authorities said.
+The attack on Wednesday afternoon is being investigated as attempted murder although investigators are also considering a possible "terrorism motive", police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)